Ibrahim Traoré: Military policies

 The Islamist insurgency in Burkina Faso has been a major focus of Traoré's presidency.
 In his first month in power, his government launched a major recruitment campaign for the Volunteers for the Defense of the Homeland (VDP) auxiliary force, recruiting fifty thousand people.
 In April 2023, Traoré declared a "general mobilisation" of the population to support the military, as rebel forces continued to increase the rate of their attacks.
 Traoré publicly pledged to reconquer all rebel-held areas and that there would be no negotiations until the insurgency had been greatly weakened.
-In July 2023, his government implemented a number of new taxes intended to raise funds for the military, including a 5% tax on phone and internet bills as well as a 10% on subscriptions to television channels.
+In July 2023, his government implemented a number of new taxes intended to raise funds for the military, including a 5% tax on phone and internet bills and a 10% tax on subscriptions to television channels.

 As of February 2024, the number of deaths caused by Islamist violence had significantly increased since 2022.
 According to experts and human rights watchdogs, violence has worsened since Traoré came to power.

 On 23 May 2024, Traoré called on the Burkinabe population to assist the military in digging trenches around settlements.
-On 24 August 2024, jihadists from Jama'at Nasr al-Islam wal-Muslimin (JNIM) killed up to 600 civilians digging trenches around the town of Barsalogho in Sanmatenga Province.
-They had been ordered by the military to dig the trenches as part of a plan by the Minister of Civil Service.
+On 24 August 2024, jihadists from Jama'at Nasr al-Islam wal-Muslimin (JNIM) killed over 200 civilians who were digging trenches around the town of Barsalogho in Sanmatenga Province.
+The civilians had been ordered by the military to dig the trenches as part of a plan by the Minister of Civil Service.
 Traoré was criticised for endorsing the construction of the trenches by civilians.
 As of a week after the massacre, Traoré had yet released an official statement about the attack.

 According to ACLED, the Burkinabè military and VDP militias killed over 1,000 civilians between January and July 2024.
 The military summarily executed at least 223 civilians, including 56 children in the Nondin and Soro massacres on February 25, 2024.
-According to Human Rights Watch, it was reported that up to 400 civilians were killed during counterinsurgency operations in 15 villages between April 27 and May 4, 2024.
+Human Rights Watch reported that up to 400 civilians were killed during counterinsurgency operations in 15 villages between April 27 and May 4, 2024.

+In July 2026, Traoré presided over the launch of new dress uniforms for the Burkinabè military.
+The televised event showcased the use of Burkinabè fabric, with bright purple and red stripes, red hats, and gold coloured epaulets.